hotpeppersec/cloudlab/docs/_source/02_docker.rst

 modify our container image to be predicated on Debian rather than Red Hat distribution of Linux kernel and operating system should the need arise.

-See the Docker website for
+See the Docker website for instructions on how to install and configure Docker [#]_ .
-instructions on how to install and configure Docker [#]_ .
 A properly functioning Docker setup on your local machine is a requirement for the exercises we will do later.
+Note that Podman is an acceptable substitute for Docker, as detailed later in this chapter.

 .. [#] https://docs.docker.com/get-docker/